RobertAlbus/chuck/Project/R2D64/readme.md

 ## Fodder, and thoughts based on R2D58
 - `CTRL + L|R` doesn't stop at underscores, but does stop at dashes
   - should convert file names to use dashes
 - layer hierarchy seems like it should be:
   - core
-  - founation
+  - foundation
   - instrument
   - pattern??
   - arrangement??